 Level 5: Text Campaign

 The statistics are tantalizing.
-80% of smartphone owners send text messages.
 But the execution of a text or SMS marketing campaign is complex and difficult.

 Why?
 Because consumers view texting from a different perspective than mobile applications or email.
 It is a personal communication tool.
 Heavily guarded against spam.
 And for many younger Americans, their preferred method of communication.

-Again, it is tantalizing, but the statistics are clear: 72% of mobile users do not want to receive text messages from any brand (.PDF).
+Again, it is tantalizing, but the statistics are clear: (.PDF).

 While there are certain use cases where a SMS campaign would be a solid strategy, those are few and far between.
 Which is why text campaigns sit at the top of the pyramid.